PranjalGhildiyal/Regression-interactive/README.md

 2. Compare results across different experiments.
 3. Visualize metrics and artifacts using the MLflow UI.

+## Adding new models
+Not finding the existing imported models useful?
+We got you <!-- Blinking Eye Emoji -->

 I hope you find the Interactive Model Dashboard helpful for your machine learning experiments.
 If you have any questions or feedback, please don't hesitate to reach out.